peoplesmortgage/total-expert-node/README.md

 #### authenticate()

-Will exchange the provided client ID and client secret for an access token and stores it to the instance.
+Will exchange the provided client ID and client secret for an access token and store it to the instance.

 ```ts
 await totalExpert.auth.authenticate();